rajexcited/personal-finance-ui/test-cases/expense/refund/delete-refund-tc6.md

 ## Description:

-active user can delete existing refund details
+Logged in active user can delete existing refund details

 ## Preconditions:

-user is logged in and active. expense view list page is launched with at least 1 refund
+User is logged in and active.
+User is `view expenses` page and there is at least 1 refund listed.

 ## Steps to Execute:

-1. the refund has `delete refund` action enabled.
+1. Verify the refund has `delete refund` action enabled.
-2. user clicks on `delete refund` action link.
+2. User clicks on `delete refund` action link.
-3. system pops up dialog to confirm the action. `Do you really want to delete expense refund?`
+3. System pops up dialog to confirm the action. `Do you really want to delete expense refund?`
-4. user choose to `no` the action. verify if expense is selected.
+4. User choose to `no` the action. verify if expense is selected.
-5. user clicks on `delete refund` action link again.
+5. User clicks on `delete refund` action link again.
-6. on confirm popup, user selects to `yes` to confirm.
+6. On confirm popup, user selects to `yes` to confirm.

 ## Expected Outcome: